Article One: General Provisions

 Section 203.
 Academic Dismissal

-Students will be academically dismissed when it becomes mathematically impossible for them to achieve the required 3.0 GPA by the end of two semesters.
+Students will be academically dismissed when it becomes mathematically impossible for them to achieve the required 3.0 GPA by the end of four semesters.
 A notice of academic dismissal will be sent to the student’s John Marshall email address and mailed to their home address on file with the Registrar.

 Section 204.
 Effect of Academic Dismissal

 When a student is given notice of academic dismissal, they will be administratively withdrawn from classes in which they are then enrolled and will be refunded any tuition or fees to which they are entitled under the financial policies of the law school.
-The student’s electronic access to classes will be terminated immediately and he/she will not be allowed to participate in class projects, submit papers, or take examinations.
+The student’s electronic access to classes will be terminated immediately, and he/she will not be allowed to participate in class projects, submit papers or take examinations.

 Section 205.
 Petition for Reinstatement

 (a) Within seven (7) days of the law school’s notice of academic dismissal, the student may petition for reinstatement.
-Failure to file a petition within that time is a waiver of the student’s right to petition for reinstatement.
+Failure to file a petition with that time is a waiver of the student’s right to petition for reinstatement.
 The petition, setting forth a full explanation of the student’s basis for reinstatement, shall be filed with the Director.